jhuintprog/finproj-tests/README.md

 diff -u expected/mazeSoloCollideWallOutput.txt actual/mazeSoloCollideWallOutput.txt
 ```

+If either of the `diff` commands produces output, it means that your driver program did not generate the expected output.

 ## Contributing improved tests

 If you would like to contribute your improvements, please do the following: